Business Valuations Following a Toronto Divorce

 What Is a Business Valuation?

 A business valuation determines a company’s worth.
-When assessing the value of a particular business, an accountant, lawyer, or court looks at the company’s tangible assets, such as cash, machinery or other equipment, and inventory.
-People also look at intangible assets, including goodwill, intellectual property rights, and brand name.
+When assessing the value of a particular business, an accountant, lawyer, or court looks at the company’s tangible assets, such as cash, machinery, or other equipment, and inventory.
+People also look at intangible assets, including goodwill, intellectual property rights, and brand names.
 A company’s debts would also be considered in obtaining its full value.

 Understanding the full present value of a Toronto business at the time of a divorce can help each spouse better understand their own interests.
 A seasoned local lawyer has the particular knowledge and skills to understand forensic accounts and business financing.